We no longer grow this plant.

 Companion Plants Blanket Flower (Gaillardia); Black-Eyed Susan (Rudbeckia); Speedwell (Veronica); Blue Fescue (Festuca); Shasta Daisy (Chrysanthemum)

-Care Requires well-drained, fertile soil.
+Care Instructions Requires well-drained, fertile soil.
 Water deeply, regularly during the first growing season to establish an extensive root system.
 Once established, reduce frequency; tolerates mild drought.
 Remove spent blooms to prolong flowering season.
 Prune back old foliage and apply fertilizer in early spring before new growth emerges.

 About Us